 A claim that will not survive a deceased family member is a personal injury claim not filed until the individual passes away.
 Prompt filing prior to death is necessary for this type of survival action – a significant hole in Alabama’s civil laws.
 Still, a family may still be eligible to file a wrongful death claim on behalf of the decedent’s estate after the date of death.
-Consult with an attorney for more information about Alabama’s complex survival action laws.
+Consult with a Birmingham wrongful death attorney for more information about Alabama’s complex survival action laws.

 Types of Wrongful Death Cases